sergiocollado/potpourri/Notes_on_protocols/Notes_on_mobile_communications.md

 ![NGAP specs](https://github.com/sergiocollado/potpourri/blob/master/Notes_on_protocols/Images_mobile_communication/5g_NGAP_spec.PNG)

-NGAP (NG Application protocol) orchestrating communication between the core and radio access.
+NGAP, the Next Generation Application Protocol, serves as the essential language for communication between the core network and radio access network (RAN) in 5G.

- NG Application Protocol, isn’t your average chatter.
 It’s the protocol designed specifically for 5G and beyond, enabling efficient and secure messaging between the heart of the network (core) and the frontline troops (radio access).

 ![NGAP stack](https://github.com/sergiocollado/potpourri/blob/master/Notes_on_protocols/Images_mobile_communication/5g-NGAP.PNG)